There are two distinct Roman Catholic doctrines pertaining to the authority of the Pope:

 Pope Honorius was subsequently included in the lists of heretics anathematized by the Trullan Synod, and by the seventh and eighth ecumenical councils without special remark; also in the oath taken by every new pope from the eighth century to the eleventh in the following words: "Together with Honorius, who added fuel to their wicked assertions" (Liber diurnus, ii, 9).

-How is this consistent with the doctrine of Papal Primacy?
-The Patriarch of Constantinople appealed to the Pope for guidance, and the Pope - "the true Vicar of Christ, the head of the whole church, and the father and teacher of all Christians" - gave him heresy, and then he was anathematized repeatedly over the coming centuries.
+This refutes the false doctrine of Papal Primacy.
+The Patriarch of Constantinople appealed to the Pope for guidance, and the Pope - "the true Vicar of Christ, the head of the whole church, and the father and teacher of all Christians" (Council of Florence, 1439 AD) - gave him a heretical opinion, and then he was anathematized repeatedly over the coming centuries.

 So, if Pope Honorius is "expelled from the holy Church of God and anathematized", who was the Vicar of Christ for the 13 years that he was Pope?
 Did Christ leave His flock without an infallible Vicar to lead them, for 13 years?
 How could the Chair of St. Peter be occupied by an anathematized heretic, for over a decade?